ying-tang/help-documentation/_drafts/WIP_Customer_3.1.0_Release_Notes.md

 ### Summary of the Latest Release

 Release 3.1.0 of **IBM Blue Box Cloud, Dedicated and Local**, includes some new capabilities and performance improvements.
+It is still based on the OpenStack Mitaka release.

 **Every IBM Blue Box 3.1.0 Cloud has these new features:**